yuqi-liang-qiqi/SequenzoWebsite/docs/en/function-library/sequence-data.md

 >
 > 2. Here, *summaries* (the same “summaries” mentioned in the `start` parameter description) refers to the dataset overview produced after initializing `SequenceData`, typically printed via `describe()` (and related methods).
 It includes state distributions, missing-value overview, sequence length, etc. See Examples below for concrete outputs.
 The `start` parameter sets the starting index shown in these summaries (e.g., start at 1 rather than 0).

+## Key rules to remember

+### 1. Order is everything

+   Colors follow the order of states you pass in.
+If `states = [1, 2, 3]`, the first color maps to state 1, the second to 2, etc. Keep the same states order across your whole project to keep colors consistent.

+### 2. Labels must be strings

+   Labels are used in legends.
+If you pass non-string labels, Sequenzo will warn you.

+### 3. Missing values get a fixed light gray by default

+   If your data contain missing cells and you didn’t include a dedicated `“Missing”` state, `SequenceData` will auto-add `"Missing"` into the list of states, and color it light gray (with the color code `#cfcccc`).

+   If you provide `custom_colors` with one fewer entry than the final number of states (i.e., you only colored the non-missing states), the class will append the gray for you automatically.

+### 4. Length checks

+   If you provide the `custom_colors` parameter, its length must match either:

+   * the total number of states (including `"Missing"` if you included it yourself), or
+   * the number of non-missing states (SequenceData will then append gray for Missing).

+### 5. A long list of states

+   By default, ≤20 states use a Spectral palette (reversed for better readability), 21-40 states use viridis, and >40 states use a combined palette (viridis + Set3 + tab20).
+You can override any of these by supplying custom_colors.

+   For further details about coloring, please refer to [this documentation](../visualization/how-to-customize-colors.md).

 ## Key Features

 ### Validation